Angus-C-git/DevSheets/ASM/MIPS/MIPS_Cheat_Sheet.md

 ```

 Non-programmatically this follows the process:

-+ Create enough space on the stack to store return address and function arguments
++ Create enough space on the stack to store return address, function arguments AND anything that needs to be preserved between function calls
 + Load function arguments into corresponding `$a0-4` register
 + call `jal` (jump and link) to function label
 + collect function return in `$v0`
 + restore stagnated registers
 + restore stack pointer

 ## Code Examples